Marghab, Vera Way, 1900-1995

 History

-Vera Way Marghab was co-founder and president of Emile Marghab Inc., New York, and Marghab, Ltd., Madeira.
-This business produced linens designed by Mrs. Marghab and embroidered by skilled artisans in Madeira.
-She was born to Stitzel X. Way and Kathryn Bacon Way on August 21, 1900 in Wesley, Iowa.
+Vera Way Marghab was the co-founder and president of Emile Marghab Inc., New York, and Marghab, Ltd., Madeira—renowned producers of fine linens.
+Born on August 21, 1900, in Wesley, Iowa, to Stitzel X. Way and Kathryn Bacon Way, Vera became a visionary in the world of luxury textiles.

-Marghab linens, unsurpassed in quality, were world-famous.
-Many of the designs were used in palaces and embassies.
-Several are in the permanent collection of the Metropolitan Museum of Art in New York City.
-A complete collection, 1,918 pieces and 282 designs, is in the South Dakota Art Museum in Brookings, S.D.
+Marghab linens, celebrated for their unparalleled craftsmanship, adorned palaces and embassies worldwide.
+Today, several designs remain part of the permanent collection at the Metropolitan Museum of Art in New York City.
+A complete collection—1,918 pieces spanning 282 designs—is preserved at the South Dakota Art Museum in Brookings, South Dakota.

 Places